Silphid/silphid.jekyll/_drafts/2017-12-06-the-chair-is-black.md

 > The level of abstraction of an interface is *inversely* proportional to its complexity.

-That complexity can be roughly measured in function of the number of members it contains, as well as the number and complexity of parameters in its methods.
+That complexity can be roughly measured as a function of the number of members it contains, as well as the number and complexity of parameters in its methods.

 In other words, the power of an interface resides in its simplicity.
-Indeed, *Small Is Beautiful*.
+Small *is* indeed beautiful.

 Let's start with a real-world example